nf-core/raredisease/docs/output.md

 ##### Sentieon Dedup

 [Sentieon Dedup](https://support.sentieon.com/manual/DNAseq_usage/dnaseq/#remove-or-mark-duplicates) is the algorithm used by Sentieon's driver to remove duplicate reads.
 Only reads aligned by Sentieon's implementation of bwa are processed by this algorithm.
 By default, alignment files are published in bam format.
-If you would like to store cram files instead, set `--save_mapped_as_cram` to true.
+To publish cram files instead, use `--save_all_mapped_as_cram` for the full (unfiltered) alignment, or `--save_noalt_mapped_as_cram` for the alt-filtered alignment (requires `--exclude_alt`).

 <details markdown="1">
 <summary>Output files from Alignment</summary>